ty-hongjy/my_rails/README.md

-# my_rails is  collection of usualy routines
+# my_rails is collections of usualy routines for rails 4.x and 5.x